-We may not receive permits necessary to proceed with the development of a mining project.
-The development of any of our properties, including the Nyngan Scandium Project, will require the acquisition and sustained possession of numerous local and national government approvals and permits.
+We may not receive permits necessary to proceed with the development of any of our advancing projects.
+The development of any of our mining properties, including the Nyngan Scandium Project, will require the acquisition and sustained possession of numerous local and national government approvals and permits.
 Our ability to secure all necessary permits required to develop any of our projects is unknown until such permits are received.
-If we cannot obtain or retain all necessary permits, the Nyngan Scandium Project cannot be developed, and our investment in the project will potentially be lost.
+If we cannot obtain or retain all necessary permits, the Nyngan Scandium Project cannot be developed, and our investment in the project potentially will be lost.
 While the critical permits for the Nyngan Scandium Project have been received, other permits remain outstanding at this time and continuing compliance with the terms of the permits is required.

+This permitting requirement could be similarly restrictive for any CMR project, whether it is hosted by an existing operational partner or intended for construction and operation stand-alone.
 Our future market value will likely be significantly reduced to the extent one or more of our projects cannot proceed to the development or production stage due to an inability to secure all required permits.